Kilkenny Senior Hurling Championship: League

+Knockout Stage

 First round: 8 teams contest this round.
 The 4 winning teams advance directly to the quarter-final stage.
 The 4 losing teams are eliminated from the championship.

-Quarter-finals: Eight teams contest this round.
-The four winning teams advance directly to the semi-final stage.
-The four losing teams are eliminated from the championship.
+Quarter-finals: The four first round winners and the four teams given a bye contest this round.
+The four winners from these four games advance to the semi-finals.

-Semi-finals: Four teams contest this round.
-The two winning teams advance directly to the final.
-The two losing teams are eliminated from the championship.
+Semi-finals: The four quarter-final winners contest this round.
+The two winners from these two games advance to the final.

-Final: The final is contested by the two semi-final winners.
+Final: The two semi-final winners contest the final.
+The winning team are declared champions.

-Participating teams
+Relegation

+The four first round losers take part in a series of play-offs, with the losing team being relegated to the Kilkenny Intermediate Hurling Championship.

+Qualification

+At the end of the championship, the winning team qualify to the subsequent Leinster Senior Club Hurling Championship.

+Teams

+2025 Teams

-The following 12 teams participated in the 2021 championship:
+The 12 teams competing in the 2025 Kilkenny Senior Hurling Championship are:

 Sponsorship

 Since 1991 the Kilkenny County Championship has been sponsored by the St Canice's Credit Union.

 Managers

 Managers in the Kilkenny Championship are involved in the day-to-day running of the team, including the training, team selection, and sourcing of players.
 Their influence varies from club-to-club and is related to the individual club committees.
 The manager is assisted by a team of two or three selectors and a backroom team consisting of various coaches.